Corporate Ethics Guidelines

 Two contact points are available: An in-house contact point (to the Legal Department) and an outside contact point (to a legal adviser).
 Our in-house regulations protect whistleblower confidentiality and prohibit the handling of reporting and consultation in ways disadvantageous to whistleblowers or their companies (our business partners).

-In FY2020 the Pigeon Partners Line received zero reports of compliance violations.
+In FY2022, the Pigeon Partners Line received 1 report of a compliance violation.

 Information Security Measures

 In delivering products, services and information to customers, we position information security and protection of personal information as issues of vital importance.
 The Group has established a framework by which the Risk Management Committee deliberates to consider attendant risks and devise countermeasures for each such issue and implement them through the information security sector, legal sector or other sectors with jurisdiction.
 In this way we are working to strengthen its management of information security and personal information.
 In July 2005, Pigeon Corporation's framework for protection of personal information was certified with the Privacy Mark.
 The Privacy Mark system is operated by the Japan Information Processing Development Corporation (now the Japan Institute for Promotion of Digital Economy and Community (JIPDEC)).
 The Privacy Mark accorded Pigeon certifies that Pigeon is an operator that handles personal information appropriately in accordance with JIS Q 15001:1999, “Requirements for compliance programs for personal information protection,” now JIS Q 15001: 2017, “Personal information protection management systems.”
-JIPDEC renewed Pigeon’s certification in 2007, 2009, 2011, 2013, 2015, 2017, 2019 and 2021.
+Since JIPDEC certified in 2007, renewed in every two years until 2023.